FriedSock/ctrlpsimilar/Readme.md

 Selecting a file from the list is done the same way as in ctrlp, in the above gif: <enter> is used (to open the tile in the current window).

+Whichever old mapping existed for `:CtrlP` will also be overwritten.

 #Requirements
 Your version of Vim must be compiled with the `+ruby` option.
 The plugin depends on your system ruby version, and has been tested on 1.8.7, 1.9.3, and 2.0.0.
 If you find that you have a different ruby version I would be happy to look into expanding support.